 Thanks to leading-edge research and advanced medical diagnostic tools, reproductive endocrinologists have access to sophisticated tests that help them better assess a woman’s fertility.
 Doctors also call this estimate ovarian reserve.

 AMH and the ovarian reserve connection

-Who should have AMH testing?
+Who should have AMH testing for ovarian reserve testing?

 Women who can benefit from the AMH test fall into one of the following three categories:

 - Women considering egg freezing or IVF, as low levels of AMH can indicate a possible poor response to fertility treatment

 - Women under 35 years of age who have been actively trying for one year to get pregnant without success, or women over 35 not able to conceive after six months of trying

 - Women who have had chemotherapy or radiation to the pelvic region who want to know if it has affected future fertility

 When a woman’s AMH test comes back with a low value, it doesn’t necessarily mean she’ll have trouble conceiving.
 It’s important to note that while the test reveals the approximate ovarian reserve, it doesn’t reveal the quality of the eggs.
 The younger a woman is, the better the quality of her eggs.
 Therefore, a woman younger than 35 years with a decreased ovarian reserve differs from a woman over 35 years with a reduced reserve.

 Our fertility specialists are experts at devising personalized protocols for each patient with low AMH.
 Options include freezing eggs or embryos for the patient to use in the future, and giving patients higher doses of ovarian stimulation drugs to maximize the number of eggs harvested while undergoing IVF treatment.